 How To Read Tennis Odds

-Bet365, on the other hand, uses the fractional odds system, which is most easily understood as a ratio between the amount of money to be risked and the amount of money to be won on a given wager.
+European betting sites, on the other hand, use the fractional odds system, which is most easily understood as a ratio between the amount of money to be risked and the amount of money to be won on a given wager.
 For instance, if we were looking at 5/9 fractional odds, then that would mean a bettor will win $5 for every $9 bet.
-The main thing to remember about fractional odds is that if the fraction is less than 1/1 (which is also known as an “odds on” situation), then you will need to risk more than you stand to win.
+The main thing to remember about fractional odds is that if the fraction is less than 1/1 (which is also known as an “odds on” or “even” situation), then you will need to risk more than you stand to win.
 While used by Europe for all sports betting, fractional odds are almost exclusively used in American racebooks, as this is the specific custom for horse racing betting.
 (Sometimes you will also come across a decimal odds system in certain regions around the world, but these are not used at US-facing sports betting sites.)

 Types Of Tennis Bets

 All the leading sportsbook sites offer various types of tennis bets, and we’ll take a closer look at those different methods so you can have a better understanding of the different means available to you when you’re ready to get in on the action of legally betting on the French Open.

 Set betting involves picking not just the outright winner of a match, but how that winning player will actually achieve victory – and as the French Open requires a five-game set, that means your choice will have to win at least 3-of-5 sets in order to take the match.

 Match betting is probably the most popular way to legally bet on the French Open, as it is by far the easiest means of getting in on the action.
 All you’ll need to do is pick which player in the matchup you think will be the outright winner in the match.

 If you don’t want to bet on the winner and loser of a given French Open match, you can always enjoy a total games over/under style wager.
 In this betting type, a successful wager is the one that accurately predicts whether the total number of games is greater than or less than the number predicted by the bookies.